 Apply two tablespoons of olive oil to a bowl and massage it into your cat’s skin and fur.
 Pay particular attention to the base of the back, where the dandruff is likely to be most pronounced.
 After 20 minutes, rinse the oil out of the fur.

-Alas, the longer a cat goes without drinking sufficient amounts of water, the drier its skin will become.
-By extension, this will lead to more unappealing dandruff.
-Try these techniques to convince a cat to drink:
+The longer a cat goes without drinking sufficient water, the drier its skin will become.
+By extension, this will lead to more unsightly dandruff.

 - Change the water regularly so that it remains fresh.

-- Keep water far away from food and litter, ideally in an opposite corner of a room.
+- Keep any water far away from food and litter, ideally in an opposite corner of a room.

-Increased Humidity and Airflow
+Humidity And Airflow

 You may feel that your beloved companion deserves the opportunity to live out its later years without worrying about weight.
 Still, it’s often unpleasant for a cat to carry excess bulk.

-Medical Remedies for Dry Skin on Cats
+Medical Treatment for Dry Skin on Cats

 Unless your cat is in visible distress, scratching at dry skin, and opening wounds, you can usually persevere with home remedies.
 Sometimes, though, dry skin will need the intervention of a vet.

 Creams and Ointments

 These fatty acids should feature heavily in the feline diet, especially if your cat is prone to dry skin.
-Omega-3’s many benefits include superior skin.
+Omega-3’s many benefits include better skin.